Transitional Kindergarten Information

 Transitional Kindergarten (TK):

-- is a bridge between preschool and kindergarten for children turning 5 years old between September 2nd and December 2nd.
+- is a bridge between preschool and kindergarten for young children.

 - is the first year of a two-year kindergarten program that uses a modified kindergarten curriculum that is designed to support young 5 year old students.